 That’s where third-party logistics providers, also called 3PLs, come in.

 A 3PL is a logistics services provider that allows merchants to outsource the entire order fulfillment process, including inventory management, picking, packing, and shipping of orders.
 3PLs take care of the fulfillment-related tasks that can often be too costly and unproductive to manage in-house.

 Partnering with a 3PL can help your business save on fulfillment costs and time, freeing up resources to focus instead on product development, marketing, and business growth.

 However, not all 3PLs are created equal, especially when it comes to fulfillment pricing models and 3PL costs.
 To help figure out which 3PL is best for your ecommerce business, it’s important to familiarize yourself with the different expenses and pricing models involved.
 Read on to learn how to calculate fulfillment costs for your ecommerce business.

 What are order fulfillment fees?

 Order fulfillment fees are the costs tied to every aspect of the ecommerce fulfillment, regardless of whether orders are outsourced or self-fulfilled.
 Common fulfillment costs vary by provider and pricing model; they include warehousing and storage, shipping, and returns.

 While there are several different fulfillment pricing models, there are many common costs across 3PLs.
 Here are some of the expenses you may encounter when working with a 3PL.

 When getting started with a new 3PL, you may encounter onboarding costs to get fulfillment services up and running.
-Some 3PLs make the onboarding process costly and time-consuming — it can take three to six months to get started with legacy fulfillment providers.

 “We researched several different fulfillment providers before choosing to partner with ShipBob.
 We were impressed with the transparency of pricing and services provided by ShipBob, as well as the easy onboarding and tech integration with our Shopify store.”